dougeby/IntuneDocs/intune/network-bandwidth-use.md

 To use BranchCache, the client computer must have BranchCache enabled, and then be configured for **distributed cache mode**.

-By default, BranchCache and distributed cache mode are enabled on computers when the Intune client is installed.
-However, if Group Policy has disabled BranchCache, Intune does not override that policy and BranchCache remains disabled.
+When the Intune client is installed on computers, BranchCache and distributed cache mode are enabled by default.
+However, if Group Policy has disabled BranchCache, Intune doesn't override that policy and BranchCache remains disabled.

 If you use BranchCache, work with other administrators in your organization to manage Group Policy and Intune Firewall policy.
-Ensure they do not deploy policy that disables BranchCache or Firewall exceptions.
+Ensure they don't deploy policy that disables BranchCache or Firewall exceptions.
 For more about BranchCache, see [BranchCache Overview](http://technet.microsoft.com/library/hh831696.aspx).

 ## Network communication requirements